jonipsaro/academic-kickstart/content/post/krios_acquire_k3/index.md

 <ol>
 	<li>Select <code>Atlas >> Session Setup</code>.</li>
 	<li>Enter a path for the data (the folder will be created automatically).
 Images should be saved as <code>MRC</code> format.</li>
+	<li>Double-check the Atlas acquisition parameters <code>Preparation > Atlas</code>.
+For screening, a magnification 135x of is used to increase speed.
+For data collection atlases, a magnification of 175x is preferred.
 	<li>Begin the atlas acquisition.</li>
 </ol>